 The Help Resources page provides self‑help tools, suggestions, and advice for improving your productivity.
-You also can link directly to the College’s Case Log support‑ticket system to receive technical support directly from an IT Solutions team member.
+You also can link directly to the College’s ITS Service Desk support‑ticket systems to receive technical support directly from an IT Solutions team member.

 To help reduce unnecessary downtime, you can review the latest News and Alerts for information about technical issues, outages, and scheduled maintenance.
 And if you have forgotten your password or are claiming your account for the first time, you can link directly to the HUB Claim your account / Forgot your password page.

 Who we are